jwood803/pydadjoke/README.md

-# pydadjoke
+# PyDadJoke
-CLI in Python to retrieve a random dad joke
+CLI in Python to retrieve a random dad joke.
+Uses [icanhazedadjoke](https://icanhazdadjoke.com/) for the API.